tsmx/gae-env-secrets/README.md

 getEnvSecret({ autoDetect: true });
 ```

-Example: Having this feature enabled, the following env var would be substituted regardless of the suffix because is contains a value of a Secret Manager secret reference.
+Example: Having this feature enabled, the following env var would be substituted with version 2 of the secret `MY_SECRET` regardless of the suffix because is contains a value of a Secret Manager reference.

 ```yaml
 env_variables: